Pinhole visual acuity

 - Visual acuity improves with pinhole cause is the refractive error, which can be corrected by appropriate refraction and correction.

-- No improvement in visual acuity with pinhole causes is corneal causes like corneal opacity, corneal edema, and causes in the lens like a cataract.
+- No improvement in visual acuity with pinhole causes is corneal causes like corneal opacity, corneal oedema, and causes in the lens like a cataract.

-- Decrease in visual acuity with pinhole the cause may be the central corneal opacity, central lens opacity, and macular pathologies.
+- The decrease in visual acuity with pinhole the cause may be the central corneal opacity, central lens opacity, and macular pathologies.

 Size of the pinhole: